narihane/MLPRegressor/README.md

 3. Observe and report on the progress of both training and validation errors until the optimal performance is reached.
 4. Take and report on adequate measures to guarantee that the regressor is not overfitted to the training data.

+Bonus:
-Bonus: Using the original file “ngp.csv” to build a time series of 4 inputs to forecast the price of one week into the future.
+  -Using the original file “ngp.csv” to build a time series of 4 inputs to forecast the price of one week into the future.